LAMP (software bundle): Linux

 Linux is a Unix-like computer operating system assembled under the model of free and open-source software development and distribution.
-Most Linux distributions, as collections of software based around the Linux kernel and often around a package management system, provide complete LAMP setups through their packages.
+Most Linux distributions, as collections of software based around the Linux kernel, typically provided through a package management system, provide complete LAMP setups through their packages.
 According to W3Techs in October 2013, 58.5% of web server market share is shared between Debian and Ubuntu, while RHEL, Fedora and CentOS together shared 37.3%.

 Apache

 The role of LAMP's web server has been traditionally supplied by Apache, and has since included other web servers such as Nginx.

-Until 2022, Apache HTTP Server was the most popular web server on the public Internet.
-In June 2013, Netcraft estimated that Apache served 54.2% of all active websites and 53.3% of the top servers across all domains.
-According to W3Tech's web server count, only in June 2022 did Nginx bypass Apache in popularity, with a share of 33.6% versus Apache at 31.4%.

 Apache is developed and maintained by an open community of developers under the auspices of the Apache Software Foundation.
 Released under the Apache License, Apache is open-source software.
 A wide variety of features are supported, and many of them are implemented as compiled modules which extend the core functionality of Apache.
 These can range from server-side programming language support to authentication.